openbmc/openbmc/poky/documentation/kernel-dev/concepts-appx.rst

 image.

-The following figure shows the temporary file structure created on your host system when you build the kernel using Bitbake.
+The following figure shows the temporary file structure created on your host system when you build the kernel using BitBake.
 This :term:`Build Directory` contains all the source files used during the build.

 .. image:: figures/kernel-overview-2-generic.png
    :align: center
+   :width: 70%

 Again, for additional information on the Yocto Project kernel's architecture and its branching strategy, see the